AadishSethiya/Lab3/Q2/README.md

 ```

 ### Constraints:
-a, m are 64-bit positive integers.
+* a, m are 64-bit positive integers.
+* a, m are coprime.